• About

 Registered workers

-Completing an ROI does not guarantee you will be offered a position at an election as there are numerous factors ECSA considers when offering employment.
-This includes the number of positions available, previous experience or work performance, location of employment and residence, and workforce diversity.
+Note: completing an ROI does not guarantee you will receive an offer of employment.
+There are numerous factors ECSA considers when engaging temporary election workers, including the number of positions available, previous experience and/or work performance, location of employment and residence, and workforce diversity.

-If you need further assistance please email This email address is being protected from spambots.
+If you need further assistance, please contact the Employment Helpdesk on 1300 974 103 (9am to 5pm Monday to Friday) or email This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Employment portal

-If you have already registered your interest in working at an election you can log into the employment portal using the following link.
+If you have completed an ROI, you can log into the ECSA Employment Portal using the following link https://erm.aurion.cloud/ecsa/production/personnel/login.

 Frequently asked questions